 Annual plants may be planted in front of a monument within a space of 12 inches and corresponding in width to that of the monument.
 If there is no monument, the length of the planting should not exceed two-thirds of the width of the plot (i.e.: if plot is 3 feet wide, you may plant to a width of 2 feet).
 Plantings in the centers of graves (length-wise) or at the foot of graves are not permitted.
 Perennial plants such as ivy, privet, pachysandra or rose bushes are not permitted.
-Slow growing ornamental shrubs may be planted within 6 inches of the sides of the monument.
-They should not be planted in the front of monuments.
+No bushes of any kind may be planted.

 All annual plants should be removed after the first frost and not later than November 15th.
 Christmas decorations should be removed from the cemetery no later than February 1st.
 Cut flowers in a suitable metal vase may be placed directly in front and center of the monument at any time.
 Any planting which is not kept within bounds or exceeds the height of the memorial work will be removed.